Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 Bench Sanders

-- Versatile for flat surfaces, edges, and curves.
+- Versatile for flat surfaces, edges, and curves

-- Perfect for resizing, shaping, or smoothing wood and metal.
+- Perfect for resizing, shaping, or smoothing wood and metal

 Die Grinders

-- Ideal for heavy-duty tasks with various attachments.
+- Ideal for heavy-duty tasks with various attachments

 Concrete Grinders

-- Essential for construction, floor installation, and concrete repair.
+- Essential for construction, floor installation, and concrete repair

 Drum Sanders

-- Rotating 3.5”-4.5” sanding drum with sand band or other abrasive (flap wheel, buffing, etc.) for large surface smoothing.
+- Rotating 3.5"–4.5" sanding drum for large surface smoothing

 Sander vs Grinder — Making the Right Choice